 A GENERAL THANKSGIVING

-ALMIGHTY God, Father of all mercies, we thine unworthy servants do give thee most humble and hearty thanks for all thy goodness and loving-kindness to us and to all men; we bless thee for our creation, preservation, and all the blessings of this life; but above all for thine inestimable love in the redemption of the world by our Lord Jesus Christ; for the means of grace, and for the hope of glory.
+A LMIGHTY God, Father of all mercies, we thine unworthy servants do give thee most humble and hearty thanks for all thy goodness and loving-kindness to us and to all men; We bless thee for our creation, preservation, and all the blessings of this life; but above all for thine inestimable love in the redemption of the world by our Lord Jesus Christ; for the means of grace, and for the hope of glory.
 And, we beseech thee, give us that due sense of all thy mercies, that our hearts may be unfeignedly thankful, and that we shew forth thy praise, not only with our lips, but in our lives, by giving up ourselves to thy service, and by walking before thee in holiness and righteousness all our days; through Jesus Christ our Lord, to whom with thee and the Holy Ghost be all honour and glory, world without end.
 Amen.

 The Dean says:

-LET us give thanks to almighty God for many years of distinguished service to Crown and Commonwealth rendered by the Most Honourable Order of the Bath.
+ET us, on this Anniversary, give thanks to almighty God for three hundred years of distinguished service to Crown and Commonwealth rendered by the Most Honourable Order of the Bath.
 Silence is kept.

-Lord, hear our prayer

-and let our cry come unto thee.

-ALMIGHTY and everlasting God, who by thy holy Apostle has taught us to make prayers and supplications, and to give thanks, for all men: we bless thy holy name for all thy servants departed this life in thy faith and fear, who being members of this Most Honourable Order of the Bath have left to us the fair pattern of valiant and true Knighthood.
-We beseech thee to give us grace so to follow their good examples, that with them we may be partakers of thy heavenly kingdom; and to grant unto them, with all the faithful, peace, light and life eternal.
+Lord, hear our prayer: and let our cry come unto thee.
+A LMIGHTY and everlasting God, who by thy holy Apostle has taught us to make prayers and supplications, and to give thanks, for all men: We bless thy holy name for all thy servants departed this life in thy faith and fear, who being members of this Most Honourable Order of the Bath have left to us the fair pattern of valiant and true Chivalry.
+We beseech thee to give us grace so to follow their good examples, that with them we may be partakers of thy heavenly kingdom.
 Grant this, O Father, for Jesus Christ's sake, our only Mediator and Advocate.
 Amen.

-${

-m M}^{

-m AY}$ the merciful Lord grant unto them, with all the faithful, peace, light and life everlasting.
+Collect of the Most Honourable Order of the Bath MAY the merciful Lord grant unto them, with all the faithful, peace, light and life everlasting.
 Amen.
 O LORD God, when thou givest to thy servants to endeavour any great matter, grant us also to know that it is not the beginning, but the continuing of the same, until it be thoroughly finished, which yieldeth the true glory; through him who for the finishing of thy work laid down his life, Jesus Christ our Lord.
 Amen.

-Sir Francis Drake (c 1540-1596)

-$G^{\,\mathrm{OD}}$ save our Gracious Sovereign, and all the Brotherhood of the Most Honourable Order of the Bath.
+Sir Francis Drake (c 1540-1596) GOD save our Gracious Sovereign, and all the Members of the Most Honourable Order of the Bath.
 Amen.
 All stand.